MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-balancing-demand-and-supply.md

 * Include routing: the planned routing is laid out including calculation of starting and ending dates and times.
 This is demanding in terms of database accesses.
 To determine the ending and due dates, it may be necessary to calculate this even if the supply event has not been closed (in the case of forward scheduling).
 * Include BOM explosion: this can wait until just before the supply event is closed.

 This concludes the descriptions of how demand and supply is loaded, prioritised, and balanced by the planning system.
-In integration with this supply planning activity, the system must ensure that the required stock level of each planned item is maintained according to its reordering policies.
+In integration with this supply planning activity, the system must ensure that the required inventory level of each planned item is maintained according to its reordering policies.

 ## <a name="see-also"></a>See Also
  [Design Details: Central Concepts of the Planning System](design-details-central-concepts-of-the-planning-system.md)